 It won’t be easy — but most things that are worthwhile require commitment and discipline.
 They Ask, You Answer is no different.

-If you’re ready, here’s how to implement They Ask, You Answer in 12 months at your company.
-Here's a quick cheat sheet for what's below.
-Use this as a table of contents:
+If you’re ready, here’s how to implement They Ask, You Answer in 12 months at your company, in addition to a quick cheat sheet for what’s below:

 Month 1 — Building your team